fsmMLK/inkscapeMadeEasy/_sources/index.rst.txt

 Installation and requirements
 ==========================================

 These modules were partially developed in Inkscape 0.48 and 0.91 in Linux (Kubuntu 12.04 and 14.04).
 They should work on both versions of Inkscape.
-Also, they should work in differente OSs too as long as all requirements are met.
+Also, they should work in different OSs too as long as all requirements are met.

 The following python modules are required: inkex (comes with inkscape), re, lxml, numpy, math, simplestyle (comes with inkscape), sys and os.

-**Please keep in mind that you will need to install 'pstoedit' converter if you want to use LaTeX support.**  Linux users can install from your prefered package manager.
+**Please keep in mind that you will need to install 'pstoedit' converter if you want to use LaTeX support.**  Linux users can install from your preferred package manager.
 Windows users can download it from its website.

 In order to use circuitSymbols extension, you must also download inkscapeMadeEasy files and put them inside Inkscape's extension directory.
 Please refer to inkscapeMadeEasy installation instructions.
 In the end you must have the following files and directories in your Inkscape extension directory.